Lelekhoa1812/MedLLM-Agent/README.md

 - **Text-to-Speech**: Voice output generation using Maya1 TTS model (optional, fallback to MCP if unavailable) plus a one-click "Play Response" control for the latest answer

 ### 🤝 **MAC Architecture (Multi-Agent Collaboration)**
-- **Gemini Supervisor**: Orchestrates query processing by breaking queries into 2-4 focused sub-topics (JSON format)
+- **Gemini Supervisor**: Orchestrates query processing by breaking queries into flexible sub-topics (up to 10 based on complexity, explores different approaches)
 - **MedSwin Specialist**: Executes tasks sequentially, providing concise clinical answers
+- **Enhanced Synthesis**: Supervisor synthesizes all MedSwin responses with clear context into comprehensive final answers
+- **Iterative Improvement**: Supervisor challenges and enhances answers until confirmed optimal (up to 2 iterations)
 - **Search Mode**: Gemini creates 1-4 search strategies → executes ddgs searches (1-2 sources each) → summarizes briefly
+- **Conditional Search Trigger**: When search mode enabled, supervisor can trigger additional searches if answer is unclear or has gaps
 - **RAG Mode**: Gemini brainstorms retrieved documents into 1-4 short contexts for MedSwin decision-making
 - **Clean Output**: All internal thoughts/conversations are logged only; users see only the final answer
 - **Markdown Format**: Final answers use bullet points (tables automatically converted)